Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: Preliminaries and statement of main result

 \begin{Proposition}[{\cite{Lehner:2002:Cumulants1}}] Two subalgebras~$\alg{B},\alg{C}\subseteq\alg{A}$ are \exch-independent if and only if mixed cumulants vanish, that is, whenever~$X_i\in\alg{B}\cup\alg{C}$ are some noncommutative random variables and~$\pi\in\Pi_n$ is an arbitrary partition such that there is a block of $\pi$ which contains indices $i$ and $j$ such that~$X_i\in\alg{B}$ and~$X_j\in\alg{C}$, then $K^\exchm_\pi(X_1,X_2,\dots,X_n)$ vanishes. \end{Proposition}

-With this abstract formalism we can now transfer many combinatorial proofs from classical probability to the general situation.
+With this abstract formalism one can transfer many combinatorial proofs from classical probability to the general situation.
 One of the most useful results is the product formula of Leonov and Shiryaev.